TorbenJakobsen/matrix_digital_rain/README.rst

 .. image:: ./media/matrix_run_blue.png

 This project demonstrates use of the `curses <https://docs.python.org/3/howto/curses.html>`_ module.
-I was inpired by
+I was inspired by
-`Making the Matrix Screensaver in C on a PDP-11/83 <https://youtu.be/-foAV_zU2as?si=1GcCSSo1SPAo0Llh>`_ and had long wanted to learn how to write an application using `curses <https://docs.python.org/3/howto/curses.html>`_.
+`Making the Matrix Screensaver in C on a PDP-11/83 <https://youtu.be/-foAV_zU2as?si=1GcCSSo1SPAo0Llh>`_ and had also long wanted to learn how to write an application utilizing `curses <https://docs.python.org/3/howto/curses.html>`_.

 ****************
   About Curses